A coronavirus betrayal: Even friends shun mainland protesters in Hong Kong

-HONG KONG (Reuters) - Minnie Li and Nannan were nervous as they walked into a Hong Kong restaurant with several friends offering donations of masks and hand sanitizer in the middle of a pandemic.
+HONG KONG, April 16 (Reuters) - Minnie Li and Nannan were nervous as they walked into a Hong Kong restaurant with several friends offering donations of masks and hand sanitizer in the middle of a pandemic.

 They weren’t worried about catching the novel coronavirus.
 They were afraid of the reception they might get as mainland Chinese.
 As the virus was spreading from the mainland to Hong Kong, the restaurant chain’s pro-democracy owner had banned Mandarin speakers in a post on Facebook: “You won’t seal the border, so I’m sealing my shop.”